 Who can be helped with rectal irrigation?– Neurogenic disease or injury e.g. spinal cord injury, multiple sclerosis

 – Elderly who are immobile or those confined to bed for long periods

 What is rectal irrigation?Rectal irrigation (sometimes called anal irrigation or trans-anal irrigation) has been practiced for many hundreds of years.
 Over recent years it has been more widely used by the medical profession as a bowel management solution for their patients.
 It simply involves instilling warm tap water into the rectum via the anus and then allowing the water to be expelled, thus emptying the colon.
 Studies have shown that regular rectal irrigation can be an effective solution* to prevent faecal incontinence and constipation.
 It can also reduce the amount of time spent on bowel management, improving patients’ quality of life, dignity and self esteem*.
 It is a very effective method of clearing the bowel and maintaining bowel function.
 Rectal irrigation should be performed regularly (usually daily or every other day) to achieve full continence and prevent constipation**.
 Rectal irrigation provides reliable bowel management, it is easy, quick, effective and hygienic to use, and results in an increased quality of life for your patient. *Reference: Christensens P, Colonic irrigation for disordered defecation, Doctoral thesis Aarhus University, 2009 **Reference: Shandling B & Gilmour RF 1987

-If you would like more information on our four Qufora IrriSedo systems, please click on the image below
+If you would like more information about our Qufora IrriSedo systems, please click on the image below.

 – Hygienic and time saving